upsurgeio/closedrouter-docs/README.md

-# ClosedRouter API Documentation
+# Pineapple API Documentation

 A unified API router built in-house for [Bhindi.ai](https://bhindi.io) 🚀

-ClosedRouter provides a **single gateway** to interact with multiple LLM providers (OpenAI, Anthropic, and more), with consistent authentication, response formats, and error handling.
+Pineapple provides a **single gateway** to interact with multiple LLM providers (OpenAI, Anthropic, and more), with consistent authentication, response formats, and error handling.

 ## ✨ Key Features

-With ClosedRouter you can:
+With Pineapple you can:
 - 🔐 **Manage users & API keys** - Secure user authentication and key management
 - 🤖 **Chat (single-turn + multi-turn)** - Support for both conversation modes
 - 📡 **Stream responses in real-time** - Get responses as they're generated